lmc-eu/spirit-design-system/configs/typescript-config-spirit/README.md

 And **when both files define the same property, the child `tsconfig.json` wins**.

 However, this is not the case with `include` and `exclude`.
-If you define them in the child `tsconfig.json` file, that **exact value will be used; it won’t be merged** with the value from the base `tsconfig.json` file.
+If you define them in the child `tsconfig.json` file, that **exact value will be used; it won't be merged** with the value from the base `tsconfig.json` file.

 ### Base Configuration